Bayoc/Portfolio-ManualTesting-API-SQL/README.md

 # PORTFOLIO
-Hey, I am Bartłomiej Jabłonowski and this is my adventure with testing.
+Hey, I am Bartek and this is my adventure with testing.

 # ABOUT ME
 I am an aspiring Manual QA Tester with a strong focus on ensuring software quality and a great user experience.
 My journey into testing stems from a natural curiosity about how things work and a keen eye for detail.
 I am passionate about finding bugs, documenting them clearly, and collaborating with developers to deliver polished products.
 Currently, I am expanding my skills in test case design, bug reporting and a little bit of automation 🤖.